 WHY PRIVATE ADVISORY

-Foreclosure statutes
+• Foreclosure statutes

-Probate entitlement
+• Probate entitlement

-Court compliance procedures
+• Court and registry compliance

 Improper handling can delay or compromise lawful disbursement.
+Our approach emphasizes structured strategy, documentation discipline, and institutional alignment.

 ENGAGEMENT PHILOSOPHY